fredericstrand/fredericstrand/README.md

 In my classes I mainly work with python, but I will have some subjects on relational databases and c++.
 I will also be exploring other languages and frameworks in my spare time.

-- 💼 I am currently working on an autonomous car and tracking how salmon lice respond to light.
+- 💼 I am currently working on an autonomous car and school work.
-- 📗 I am learning c++ and ROS2
 - 👨🏻‍💻 I am currently enrolled in DAT300 (Applied Deep Learning), INF230 (Databases), INF250 (image analysis), IND320 (Data to Decision)

 ### 🛠 Tech Stack